 Rosacea treatment often involves avoiding its triggers, but if symptoms do not improve, further treatment from a dermatologist might be needed.
 Your dermatologist might recommend an oral or topical medication to improve symptoms.
 Laser therapy can also be helpful to minimize blood vessels and reduce redness.
-If a severe thickening of bumpy skin appears on the skin, a cosmetic surgery might be needed.
-For some, rosacea can lead to dry-eyes.
+If a severe thickening of bumpy skin appears, a cosmetic surgery might be needed.
+For some, rosacea can lead to dry eyes.
 This can be treated with artificial tears or other moisturizing eye drops.

 Along with avoiding triggers that could cause a flare-up, those with rosacea should protect their skin from the sun and avoid irritating products on the skin.
 This can help to prevent a future flare-up after treatment.